calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 > I tend to overthink (understatement of the year) so I should definitely be writing more.
 In the first year of this blog I managed to write eight posts.
 I chalk it up to a productive spurt in the early COVID lockdowns.
 In 2021 I only managed to write five.
 I think it'd be a big win if I wrote ten or more posts in 2022.
 Writing has compounding benefits so I want to start the compounding sooner than later.

 Including this post I was able to publish 14 blog posts in 2022 well exceeding my goal.
 One of my posts went viral on Hacker News and accrued more than 60k visitors to my website growing my email list to a little more than 100 people.
 In the grand scheme of things these are still very small numbers.
 However, back in 2020 when I started blogging I would have been flabbergasted to see these numbers.
-And I'm sure that if I keep up this pace of blogging these numbers will continue to grow at a compounding rate.
+I'm sure that if I keep up this pace, these numbers will continue to grow at a compounding rate.

 {{< begin_task_list >}}